Blog

 • The Convenience Economy: Sometimes we call this "the Amazon effect."
 Consumers and residents alike are looking for the easy button.
 They're looking for everything from online rental listings they can scroll from their couch to online rent payment services that make paying as easy as the click of a button.

 • Technological Advancements: Today, property managers are leveraging technology more than ever.
-From smart home systems that enhance resident experience to advanced, AI-driven property management software that streamlines operations, staying abreast with technological trends is crucial.
+From smart home systems that enhance resident experience to advanced, AI property management software that streamlines operations, staying abreast with technological trends is crucial.

 The key to staying on top of these transformations is to ask the right questions.
 Pay attention to general business trends.
 What are consumers demanding?
 What is new in technology that you could adapt to your business strategy?
 Running a property management business is just that: a business endeavor.
 Keep your eyes sharp on trends in commerce and get involved in the conversation of how that affects good property management.